We endeavour to actively promote the four fundamental values of:

 Learning about Democracy in the Wider community

 Recently, years 5 and 6 have been learning about the British democratic system, the key political figures, important legislation and events happening at Westminster such as BREXIT .
 As well as looking at how current changes could affect society and their lives as individuals.
-The children discussed how this relates to our school electoral system and how they can genuinely effect change within the school.
+The children discussed how this relates to our school electoral system and how they can genuinely effect change within the school and the community.

 The Rule of Law